solo-io/workshops/gloo-edge/README.md

 }
 ```

-The output shows that the email, organization, and subscription are all set in the headers, and can be used for rate limiting.
+The output shows that the email, organization, and subscription are all set in the headers, and can be used for rate-limiting.

 <!--bash
 cat <<'EOF' > ./test.js